Fre1d/Offline-CheatBreaker/Launcher/Beta/Beta 4 Release Notes.md

 - Working RAM slider

 **__Notes__**
 - This beta doesn't have launcher auto updates.
-(You'll need to download the second beta manually when it will be released).
+(You'll need to download the next beta manually when it will be released).
 - To play you'll need to log into your account in the normal MC launcher or you won't be able to use multiplayer on 1.7.10.
 - After launching 1.7.10 you'll need to select your account from the ingame account switcher in the top right corner.
 - The max RAM amount is set to 2GB.